Business Resources

 • How important is mental health coverage?

 You might be surprised at how much insight you gain just by asking.
 Create a quick anonymous survey or host a team meeting to collect feedback.
+Don't assume you know what your workforce deems a high. priority, allow them a chance to speak freely and raise their concerns.

 3. Schedule Discovery Calls